How to Make Rajma Recipe: A Complete Guide with Delicious Pulao Recipe

 Soaking and Preparing the Beans

-The most important first step for good rajma is soaking the beans.
+The most critical first step for good rajma is soaking the beans.
 Take 1 cup of rajma beans and wash them well under running water.
 Look through them to remove any small stones or damaged beans.
-After washing, put the beans in a large bowl and add enough water to cover them completely with about 2 inches of water above the beans.
+After washing, put the beans in a large bowl and add enough water to cover them entirely with about 2 inches of water above the beans.

 Let the beans soak for at least 8 hours or overnight.
-This soaking step is not optional – it makes the beans cook faster and become more digestible.
+This soaking step is not optional—it makes the beans cook faster and more digestible.
 After soaking, you’ll notice the beans have grown bigger as they absorb water.
-Drain this water and rinse the beans again before cooking.
+Drain the water and rinse the beans again before cooking.

-If you forget to soak the beans ahead of time, you can try a quick-soak method.
+If you forget to soak the beans beforehand, try a quick-soak method.
 Boil the beans in water for 2 minutes, then turn off the heat and let them sit covered for 1 hour.
-This isn’t as good as overnight soaking but works in a pinch.
+This isn’t as good as overnight soaking, but it works in a pinch.

 Cooking the Rajma